Smilos71/IE22plus/README.md

 3. Run the `IE22+.vbs` file and open Internet Explorer as needed.

 ## Requirements
-- Microsoft Internet Explorer 11 (for better compatibility with modern websites).
+- Microsoft Internet Explorer 11.
 - Windows 7 or later.